FAQs from Transfer Applicants

 Q: I'm an international student; do I need to take the ACT, SATs or just the TOEFL?

 A: According to the eligibility requirements listed in the UCLA Transfer Admission Guide, applicants do not need to take the ACT and SAT exams.
-Freshman applicants who did not have English as the primary language of instruction is not English are also required to take either the Test of English as as Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
+Freshman applicants who did not have English as the primary language of instruction in high school are required to take the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
 Transfer applicants are not required to take the TOEFL or IELTS.
 Completing two transferable English Composition courses for eligibility would prove English proficiency.